appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 ## Hot reload

-In Riemann, all streams states (time windows for example) all lost during reloads. it's not the case in Mirabelle.
-Only streams which were modified in the configuration are recreated.
+In Riemann, all streams' states (time windows for example) all lost during reloads. it's not the case in Mirabelle.
+Only streams which were modified in the configuration are recreated and thus lose state.

 ## Index